fa7ad/fa7ad.github.io/data/posts/02_fp-functions.md

 - From input to function
 - From function (input) to function (output)

 Take a moment to absorb all of that.
-If a function does any of those 3 things, its a higher order function.
+If a function does any of those 3 things, it's a higher order function.

-Lets see a few examples,
+Let's see a few examples,

 ```javascript
 function propSatisfies(prop, pred, obj) {